Karim Rossi: Spezia

 On 15 July 2015, Rossi signed for Serie B side Spezia Calcio.
 On 8 August 2015, he made his home debut in a 1–0 win against Brescia Calcio in the Coppa Italia.

 On 26 January 2016, after a lack of game time and frustrations, Rossi left and signed for Swiss Super League, Lugano for an undisclosed fee.

 Lugano

 Rossi made a successful debut against Thun on 13 February 2016 despite the 2–1 loss.
 On 29 May 2016, he made an appearance in the Swiss Cup final which was lost 2–1 against Zürich.

 On 16 August 2016, Rossi joined Schaffhausen on loan from Lugano until the end of the year.

+Şamaxı

+On 7 July 2025, Azerbaijan Premier League club Şamaxı announced the signing of Rossi to a one-year contract.

+Qabala

+On 10 July 2026, fellow Azerbaijan Premier League club, Qabala, announced the signing of Rossi to a two-year contract.